light.htm

 SPEEDOTRON BLACK LINE

 I use Speedotron Black Line equipment because it is built the way I like for equipment to be built.
 First and foremost it is reliable.
 It is reliable primarily because it is basic.
-Strobes of all stripes need repair every once in a while.
-Speedotron is located in Chicago.
-I hand carry equipment in for repair.
+Fancy strobes need repair more often.

 4803CX power supply.
 I alternate using this power supply with the one listed just below in order to keep the capacitors formed.
-Later model with rocker switches, dent in housing is clearly visible in front corner in 2nd photo, otherwise Mint, $1800
+Later model with rocker switches, dent in housing is clearly visible in front corner in 2nd photo, otherwise Mint.
+Minor service performed by Speedotron/Promark 2/23. $2000

 1201A power supply, 1200 WS.
 Ex, $600.
 Recently checked out by Speedotron factory; comes with a clean bill of health.
 I use it on a regular basis; it resides on the focusing spotlight boom stand listed below.

-Adaptor cable to use 206VF head on smaller output outlets, $35 only with 206VF head
+Adaptor cable to use 206VF head on smaller output outlets, $85

-3' long striplights in reflectors, with modelling lights and mounting yokes, Ascor series 600 for Speedotron Blackline, Ex, $500 each, 3 available.
+3' long striplights in reflectors, with modeling lights and mounting yokes, Ascor series 600 for Speedotron Blackline, 800WS capacity.
+3 available, $500 each.

-Speedotron mounting collar or head mount, for adding to your custom built softbox, NEW, 6 available, $17.
+Speedotron mounting collar or head mount, for adding to your custom built softbox, NEW, 6 available, $17 each.
 These are difficult to find because almost no one else stocks them.
 I build my own soft boxes.
 My only light for most of the images on these web pages is a 5X10' skylight that doubles as a softbox.
-I pump 4800W of light through it and overpower daylight.
+I pump 4800W of light through it and overpower daylight--at F22.

 Speedotron 2 wing barndoors for 7" reflector, 3 available, $40 each